rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 end
 ```

-**Note:** We have also added a custom validation named `amount_of_tags`, YAAF helps us to encapsulate business rules in our Form Object.
+**Note:** We have also added a custom validation named `amount_of_tags`, as YAAF helps us to encapsulate business rules in our Form Object.

 And then in our controller, we have the following: